On Vector Spaces with Formal Infinite Sums: Comparisons

-\begin{rmk} The category $K\TVect$ is not maximum among all dense extensions of $L\Vect^\op$, that is Proposition~\ref{prop:KTVectchar} is not true without the assumption that $\cC$ contains all discrete spaces.
-A simple counterexample is given by $\cC=L\Vect^\op \cup \{X\}$ where $X$ is an infinite dimensional space whose open subspaces are precisely the cofinite-dimensional ones.
-Then for every vector space $V$ and every $Y \in \cC$
+\begin{remark} The category $K\TVect$ is not maximum among all dense extensions of $L\Vect^\op$.
+In other words Proposition~\ref{prop:KTVectchar} is not true without the assumption that $\cC$ contains all discrete spaces.
+A simple counterexample is given by $\cC=L\Vect^\op \cup \{X\}$ where $X$ is an infinite dimensional space whose open subspaces are precisely the finite-codimensional ones.
+The fact that $\TVect(L,-)$ is bijective on all $\TVect(LV, Y)$ is by Corollary~\ref{cor:idempotent} and by definition of $K$.
+Therefore one only needs to check that $\TVect(L,-)|_\cC$ is fully faithful on $\TVect(X, X)$ or equivalently that $(-\cdot \varepsilon X): \TVect(X, X) \to \TVect(KX,X)$ is a bijection.
+But this follows from the fact that every linear endomorphism of $X$ is continuous and Proposition~\ref{prop:counit_description}. \end{remark}